MstMoonshine/FSPL/doc/stage2/stage2.md

 - There is a global scope correspondes to no CompSt;
 - The scope of a function body should include its arguments;
 - The CompSt of a lambda expression is not allowed to access variables (its environment) outside its own scope.
 Unless its environment has been made an attribute and GC is designed;

+## Details
+There are essentially three possibilities for a scope:
+- global
+- CompSt as a function body
+- other CompSt

+The first and the third cases are simple to handle.
+However, there are some subtlety in the second case: functions come along with parameters.
+To solve this issue, a IDBuffer is introduced, which is a global variable used as a templete for parameter IDs.
+The detailed algorithm is shown as follows:
+- On receiving token `LC`, create a new symbol table, push buffer contents into it and clear the buffer;
+- On receiving token `RC`, pop out the top scope;
+- On reducing `Def` or `ExtDef`, clear the buffer;
+- On reducing `VarDec` by `ID`, push `ID` into the buffer.

+So there are two global data structure defined: the scope stack and the buffer, both defined in `lex.l` and referred in `syntax.y`.

 ### To Do List: (We are on stage 2: semantic analysis)
 - [x] Build BSTs as symbol tables;